Pagan & Magickal Terms and Definitions

 Scrying Mirror: a mirror painted black on one side - usually with paint or soot - used for divination purposes.
 Mirrors made of Obsidian are commonly used today, although silver-backed mirrors were traditional in times past.

 Shaman: a spiritual healer; a walker between the worlds.
 Performs rituals and provides healing and guidance while bringing information to the surface to help individuals and communities.
+Sometimes called a "medicine man" or "witch doctor," modernly recognized as community servants providing the role of counselor/therapist, healer, priests, etc.

 Shields: spiritual barriers erected around one's self or one's space.